Tips and Resources for Victims of the LA Wildfires

 Email: info@unitedwayla.org

-United Way of Greater Los Angeles is a nonprofit organization dedicated to reducing poverty and homelessness, promoting education equity, and fostering shared prosperity in local communities.
+United Way of Greater Los Angeles is a nonprofit organization dedicated to reducing poverty and homelessness, promoting educational equity, and fostering shared prosperity in local communities.
 Its initiatives include building affordable housing, improving shelters, and supporting vulnerable populations.

 Donations to the fund can be made online and will help meet both urgent and ongoing recovery needs for affected communities.